KhalidSyntax/Algorithm-and-Problem-Solving-Series/README.md

 ---

-## 📗 Level 2 – Advanced Problem Solving
+## 📗 Level 2 – Numbers and Arrays

 ### 🔍 Summary

-- Builds upon Level 1 with more advanced algorithmic challenges.
+- Builds upon Level 1 with new exercises focused on numbers and arrays.
 - Emphasizes the use of **modular functions**, **enumerations**, and **arrays**.
 - Covers critical topics:
   - Perfect numbers
   - Palindromes
   - Digit frequency
   - Reversing numbers
   - Sum/average/min/max of arrays
   - Prime number operations
   - Random key/password generation
   - Array copying/shuffling
 - Introduces real-world patterns and simulations like encryption and password guessing.
 - Aims to enhance **efficiency**, **clarity**, and **code reusability**.